History of Siberia: Khanate of Sibir

 With the breakup of the Golden Horde late in the 15th century, the Khanate of Sibir was founded with its center at Tyumen.
 The non-Borjigin Taybughid dynasty vied for rule with the descendants of Shiban, a son of Jochi.

 In the beginning of the 16th century, Tatar fugitives from Turkestan subdued the loosely associated tribes inhabiting the lowlands to the east of the Ural Mountains.
 Agriculturists, tanners, merchants, and mullahs (Muslim clerics) were brought from Turkestan, and small principalities sprang up on the Irtysh and the Ob.
-Conflicts with the Russians, who were then colonising the Urals, brought him into collision with Muscovy.
+Conflicts with the Russians, who were then colonizing the Urals, brought him into collision with Muscovy.
 Khan Yadegar's envoys came to Moscow in 1555 and consented to a yearly tribute of a thousand sables.